 Aspiration Objective Page No. (pelican, puffin or similar) to link footpath and footway adjacent to the old dairy in Burcott Lane.
 Seek to improve the public transport links into and within the NA.
 Tiii 38 Support sites for allotments within the NA.
-Fi HEi 34 36 Measures to reduce parking on footways and grass verges throughout the NA will be supported.
-Gii 36
+Fi HEi 34 36 Seek to ensure that at least one of the currently closed Public Houses in Bierton is retained as a community facility.
+Fi 34